Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 How important stochastic (or diffusive) migration is for planet formation depends, first and foremost, on the strength and nature of the disk turbulence.
 Many existing studies are based on the properties of turbulence simulated under ideal MHD conditions, which as we noted earlier do not apply to protoplanetary disks.
-The magnitude of stochastic migration would certainly be reduced -- though not eliminated -- within disks that have a layered structure \citep{oishi07}.
-Strong stochastic migration would pump the mean eccentricity (and perhaps inclination) of planetesimals, reducing the magnitude of gravitational focusing and potentially leading to a greater likelihood of disruptive collisions \citep{ida08}.
-For low mass planets the impact of stochastic migration would be to modify their survival prospects compared to what would be expected from ordinary Type~I migration \citep{johnson06}.
-Finally, {\em if} stochastic migration still matters for rather more massive bodies ($M_p \gtrsim M_\oplus$) then it will affect the formation time scale of giant planet cores \citep{rice03}.
+Nonetheless, turbulence even in more realistic disk model may be strong enough to pump the mean eccentricity (and perhaps inclination) of planetesimals, reducing the magnitude of gravitational focusing and leading to a greater likelihood of disruptive collisions \citep{ida08,ormel13}.
+A second situation in which fluctuating torques may play a critical role is in the breaking of mean-motion resonances between planets undergoing differential migration \citep{batygin17}.